 When he first bombed a test, his confidence steeply declined.
 But he couldn’t let that mistake get him down.

-“I had to let go of constantly being a perfectionist.”
+“I had to let go of constantly being a perfectionist,” he said.

 Abdullah has a busy schedule, but he also has many hobbies like doomscrolling, gaming, reading, calling his friends and binge watching shows are a few.
 He also enjoys playing with his younger brother.